Chart Color Schemes

 The level of cultural diversity witnessed in Bunbury was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bunbury's population, as per a study conducted in 2016-2020, showed above average cultural diversity with 10.6% speaking a language other than English at home and 27.1% born overseas.
-Christianity was the predominant religion, accounting for 48.1%.
-Judaism, however, was overrepresented at 0.2%, compared to no representation regionally in Rest of WA during the same period.
+Bunbury's cultural diversity was above average, with 10.6% speaking a language other than English at home and 27.1% born overseas.
+Christianity dominated the religious landscape, accounting for 48.1%.
+Judaism, however, was notably overrepresented at 0.2%, compared to 0.0% in the Rest of WA.

 Frequently Asked Questions - Diversity